INSULIN RESISTANCE TESTING

 There are available medications such as Metformin and Glucophage.
 These medications help the receptors on the cell wall respond better to your insulin

 Providing insulin resistance testing and other medical laboratory services in East Idaho and the Boise area.
-Specifically our medical laboratories or service centers are located in Garden City, Idaho Falls, Meridian, Pocatello, and Rexburg.
+Specifically our medical laboratories or service centers are located in Garden City, Idaho Falls, Meridian, Nampa, Pocatello, and Rexburg.